filiposinski/unity-git-tutorial/README.md

 # unity-git-tutorial
-Repository just to test how works together git, github and Unity project
+Repository just to test how GIT, GITHUB and UNITY works together